Complement component 1q: Domain

 The C1q domain is a conserved protein domain.
 C1q is a subunit of the C1 enzyme complex that activates the serum complement system.
 C1q comprises 6 A, 6 B and 6 C chains.
-These share the same topology, each possessing a small, globular N-terminal domain, a collagen-like Gly/Pro-rich central region, and a conserved C-terminal region, the C1q domain.
+These share the same topology, each possessing a small, globular C-terminal domain, a collagen-like Gly/Pro-rich central region, and a conserved C-terminal region, the C1q domain.
 The C1q protein is produced in collagen-producing cells and shows sequence and structural similarity to collagens VIII and X.

 Function

 It is assumed that the globular ends are the sites for multivalent attachment to the complement fixing sites in immune complexed immunoglobulin.
 Patients with Lupus erythematosus often have deficient expression of C1q.
 Genetic deficiency of C1q is extremely rare (approximately 75 known cases) although the majority (>90%) of those have SLE.

 C1q associates with C1r and C1s in order to yield the C1 complex (C1qr2s2), the first component of the serum complement system.
 Deficiency of C1q has been associated with lupus erythematosus and glomerulonephritis.

 It is potentially multivalent for attachment to the complement fixation sites of immunoglobulin.

 The sites are on the CH2 domain of IgG and, it is thought, on the CH4 domain of IgM.
-IgG4 cannot bind C1q, but the other three IgG types can.
+IgG4 cannot bind C1q, but the other three IgG subclasses can.

 The appropriate peptide sequence of the complement fixing site might become exposed following complexing of the immunoglobulin, or the sites might always be available, but might require multiple attachment by C1q with critical geometry in order to achieve the necessary avidity.